Břeclav: Sights

 The Břeclav Castle was rebuilt into its current neo-Gothic artificial ruins form in the first half of the 19th century.
 It was rebuilt by the Liechtensteins during the establishment of Lednice–Valtice Cultural Landscape.
 Today it is owned by the town.
 One of its towers serves as an observation tower.

-The parish Church of Saint Wenceslaus on the T. G. Masaryka Square is a contemporary architecture from 1992 to 1995 on the spot of a Baroque one destroyed in World War II.
+The parish Church of Saint Wenceslaus on the square Náměstí T. G. Masaryka is a contemporary architecture from 1992 to 1995 on the spot of a Baroque one destroyed in World War II.
 The second parish church is the Church of the Visitation of Our Lady in Poštorná. it is a unique neo-Gothic structure with a cupola built in 1895–1898 with use of special bricks from local factory.

 The old small synagogue from 1697 was replaced by a larger building in 1868.
 In 1888, it was renovated in the neo-Romanesque style and with Moorish Revival elements inside.
 Nowadays it houses a part of the town museum.
 The Jewish cemetery was founded in the 17th century.
 The oldest from the 300 preserved tombstones is from the 18th century.
 The former Jewish school (today called Liechtenstein's House) in the middle of the former Jewish ghetto serves as a main building of the town's museum and gallery.

 The western and southern rural part of Břeclav lies in the Lednice–Valtice Cultural Landscape, which has been a UNESCO World Heritage Site since 1996.
 One of its main features, located in Břeclav's territory, is the Apollo Temple.
 It was built by design of Joseph Kornhäusel in 1817–1819.

 Lednice–Valtice Cultural Landscape also includes Pohansko, an archaeological site in the middle of the riparian forests from Great-Moravian times.
 The archaeological findings are presented in the Pohansko Castle.
 This small hunting castle was built here by the Liechtensteins in the Empire style in 1810–1812.
 In the Pohansko area is also the small Light Fortification Museum in a renovated bunker.